Scintillation timescale measurement of the highly active FRB20201124A

 \section{MEASURING SCINTILLATION PARAMETERS}

 As described above in Section~\ref{sec:spectra}, we extracted the spectrum of each burst.
-Using the ToA of each burst, we plot the time ordered spectra $I(t_{i}, f)$ in Figure~\ref{fig:dynamic_spectra}, effectively an irregularly spaced version of the ``dynamic spectrum'' which is the primary observable to study scintillating pulsars.
+Using the time of arrival of each burst, we plot the time ordered spectra $I(t_{i}, f)$ in Figure~\ref{fig:dynamic_spectra}, effectively an irregularly spaced version of the ``dynamic spectrum'' which is the primary observable to study scintillating pulsars.
 At Effelsberg, the scintillation bandwidth is clearly visible over $\sim$\,MHz scales in frequency, and one can see that nearby bursts have highly similar spectral structures.
-At GMRT, the scintillation is much finer over frequency, seemingly only a few bins, and individual scintles are difficult to see above the noise.
-However, our brightest burst has an obvious scintillation maximum at $\sim662\,$MHz, which is apparent in the two most nearby bursts, and is not apparent in distant bursts in time.
+At uGMRT, the scintillation is much finer over frequency, seemingly only a few bins, and individual scintles are difficult to see above the noise.
+However, our brightest burst has an obvious scintillation maximum at $\sim 664\,$MHz, which is apparent in the two most nearby bursts, and is not apparent in bursts more separated in time.